FOR AUTHORS

 E-mail: ceviews2020@gmail.com

 Editors of the issue: prof. PhDr.
-Miloš Zelenka, DrSc. – doc.
-PhDr.
-Zuzana Vargová, PhD. – Mgr.
-Michal Krauter
+Miloš Zelenka, DrSc., doc.
+Mgr. art. Štefan Timko, PhD., Mgr.
+Lukáš Jiskra

-The thematic and methodological framework of the proposed contributions we try to indicate here are optional.
-They can simultaneously study the intersemiotic transfers of individual stereotypes, their migration from text to text in the form of special identification elements, which in the adaptation chain lead either to canonization, or to radical transformation of antisemitic expressions.
-The editors, who reserve the right to editorial and linguistic editing of the text, accept yet unpublished contributions of a methodological nature (globally describing the given problem), literary theoretical and literary historical papers (based on a heuristic basis and/or original empirical evidence).
-In addition to the peer-reviewed papers, they also accept reports, reviews or other contributions thematically corresponding to the focus of the monothematic issue.
-The editors accept abstract contributions until 30 June, 2023 (max.
-150 words/1 paragraph).
-Contributions can be published in V4 languages (Slovak, Czech, Polish, and Hungarian), in English, and, by agreement with the editors, in other world languages, with formal instructions valid for the journal Stredoeurópske pohľady.
-Based on an independent and successfully completed review process, the selected authors will be informed by the editors about the acceptance of their contribution by September 30, 2023.
-The expected publication of the issue is December 2023.June
+The editors, who reserve the right to editorial and linguistic editing of the text, accept yet unpublished contributions of a methodological nature.
+In addition to the peer-reviewed papers, they also accept reports, documents and reviews thematically corresponding to the focus of the monothematic issue, which must be sent by August 31, 2025.
+Contributions can be published in V4 languages (Slovak, Czech, Polish, and Hungarian), in English, and, by agreement with the editors, in other world languages, with formal instructions valid for the journal Stredoeurópske pohľady (the template).
+Based on an independent and completed review process, the selected authors will be informed by the editors about the acceptance of their contribution.
+The issue is expected to be published in July 2026.

 Formal Instructions for Writing Papers